ActronikaSAS/dev.actronika.com/ressources.md

     O.S.
 Compatibility :

     - Ubuntu / Debian
-    - Windows 7/8/10 - 64bits only
+    - Windows 7/8/10 - 64 bits only

-You can find the older versions of the desktop app [here]().
+You can find the older versions of the desktop app [here](/archives.html).

 ## User Manual :